TheOdinProject/curriculum/nodeJS/express-basics/Express-Lesson-2.md

 By the end of this lesson, you should be able to do the following:

 - Explain CRUD and how it correlates to HTTP methods in Express.
-- Describe MVC.
+- Describe MVC and how it correlates to Express.
-- Describe databases, and how to use them with Node/Express apps.
+- Describe databases and ORMs as well as how to use them with Node/Express apps.
-- Use Mongoose to provide database access.
+- Design and create your own models using Mongoose.
 - Declare object schema and models.
 - Describe the main field types, and basic validation.
+- List a few ways to access model data.
+- Test models by creating a number of instances (using a standalone script).

 ### CRUD